Ethical marketing tip #1:

 You can do that by building trust.

-Your conscious consumers will welcome your stand against manipulation.
+Your conscious consumers will welcome your stand against price manipulation.

 One good way to build trust is to just say NO to manipulation.
 The easiest way to start with that is with your own numbers.